 Alternative financing mechanisms: Some stakeholders have started to consider alternative financing mechanisms to address this challenge in the future.
 For example:

-Cigna has announced its Embarc program, which allows covered beneficiaries under employer health plan sponsors to receive gene therapies for zero cost-sharing.
+Cigna has announced its Embarc programme, which allows covered beneficiaries under employer health plan sponsors to receive gene therapies for zero cost-sharing.
 Employers will contribute as little as US$1 a day for all enrolled beneficiaries.17

 MIT’s NEW Drug Development ParadIGmS (NEWDIGS) initiative, Harvard Pilgrim, and other Massachusetts payers are collaborating to develop a “performance-based annuity” approach to paying for Zolgensma.
 The pilot would include an initial payment and subsequent annual payments thereafter, the price of which would be determined based on how patients respond to therapy over time.18

 Manufacturers, payers, providers, employers, value assessors, and other stakeholders will need to answer some key questions as cell and gene therapies continue to come to market, including how to determine value and how to allocate costs and financial benefits.
 Some manufacturers we interviewed said they are focusing on quantifying the value directly to patients, based on the transformational health outcomes they achieve.
 One commercial leader told us that early engagement with payers and value assessors to understand how they define value is critical to incorporating the right endpoints into clinical and observational trials.